Godofredo P. Ramos Airport

-The airport is the fourth-busiest airport in the Philippines and the busiest in the Western Visayas region, serving 2.3 million passengers in 2022.
+The airport is the fourth-busiest airport in the Philippines and the busiest in the Western Visayas region, serving 3.8 million passengers in 2023.

 Since November 7, 2012, the airport has been named after the late Godofredo P. Ramos, a former congressman who is known as the "Father of Aklan" as he authored a house bill proposing the separation of Aklan from the province of Capiz that was later approved in 1956.
 However, the name Caticlan Airport derives from its location in the barangay of Caticlan in the municipality of Malay.

 History

+This airport was founded in 1935 as Tabung Point Airfield, an emergency landing strip in the municipality of Buruanga, then-located in the province of Capiz.
+Although the airport remained in the same location, but in 1949, the newly-formed municipality of Malay was separated from Buruanga, and in 1956, the newly-formed province of Aklan was separated from Capiz.

-Prior to 1996, chartered airlines served the airport.
-In April 1996, Asian Spirit became the first scheduled airline to serve the airport, launching two daily flights from Manila using second-hand Dash 7 aircraft.
+Prior to 1996, chartered airlines served the airport until in April that year, Asian Spirit became the first scheduled airline to serve the airport, launching two daily flights from Manila using second-hand Dash 7 aircraft.
 South East Asian Airlines later followed in 2005 using Dornier 328 aircraft.
 In February 2008, Cebu Pacific launched flights to Caticlan using ATR 72-500 aircraft, followed by PAL Express on May 5 using Dash 8 Q300 aircraft.

 Due to the airport's short runway prior to its expansion, the airport was restricted to small aircraft.
 As Boracay-bound tourists increased, passenger traffic increased, causing an increase in congestion at the airport which caused inconvenient service and safety hazards to travelers.
 From 1994 to 2004, the airport experienced an average annual growth of 31 percent.

 In addition, during bad weather, flights are diverted to Kalibo International Airport, 68 km from Caticlan.